IliyanGanev/phase-0-tracks/web_dev/request_cycle/web_servers.md

 * Use shell skripts to increase leverage and portability.
 * Avoid captive user interfaces.
 * Make every program a filter.

+####In your own words, what is a VPS (virtual private server)?
+What, according to your research, are the advantages of using a VPS?

+* VPS is a software-crated emulation that mimics dedicated server within a shared hosting environment.
+A single physical server can run several virtual private servers, each running on different operating system and having dedicated CPU, RAM and storage.
+VPS are cheaper, easy to set up and appropriate for web sites with small traffic.

+####Why is it considered a bad idea to run programs as the root user on a Linux system?

+* It is a good practice to run applications on a useer level and leave the administrative tasks to the root user.
+* Running programs as the root user can cause a mistake to delete everything on the system or running a malicious code or a bug to cause a lot of damage to the entire system.
+Logging with your own user account can still cause damages, but to the home folder only.